ral-facilities/daaas-shawl/MANUAL.md

     ├── par_all27_prot_na.prm
     └── par_all36_lipid.prm

-You should only have 1 job file per directory and it should have a ".job" file extension.
+You can have more than 1 job file per directory.
+The job files should have a ".job" file extension.

 ##### Step 2: Fill in the settings